YelenaMerzlyakova/Guerilla/README.md

 All the colors can be found in the libs/_vars map/file for a good overview, just make sure you double check the var names and you'll be able to change the colorscheme of the entire page.
 You can look up the variable by checking out the typography.scss.

+Pay attention to the form, it might me to light to be visible so make changes accordingly.

 BUGS